cesaramirez/dotfiles/README.md

 1. Update macOS to the latest version through system preferences
 2. Set up your SSH key:
    - If you use **1Password**, enable the **1Password SSH agent** and sync your keys locally.
-   - Otherwise, generate a keypair following the official GitHub guide (avoid piping remote scripts).
+   - Otherwise, generate a keypair using the [official GitHub guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) or run `./ssh.sh <email>` from this repo.

 3. Clone this repo to `~/.dotfiles` with: